-Note: while bouncing around on the Internet, I found this great post at eGullet.org showing the eGCI team testing various braising liquids.
-They braised short ribs in four individual vessels with ½ inch of stock, red wine, water and vegetables and then completely cover with stock.
-The results are very interesting and show using partial covered beef stock yielding the best results.
-See eGullet.org for more.
+While browsing the Internet, I found this great post at eGullet.org showing the eGCI team testing various braising liquids.
+They braised short ribs in four individual vessels with ½ inch of stock, red wine, water, and vegetables, then completely covered with stock.

 Slow Cooker or Dutch Oven

 I like both techniques for slow cooking depending on how much time I have and what's going on in my life.
 For example, if I'm firing up my outdoor wood-burning oven to make pizza, I'll typically prepare something to slow cook overnight in a cast iron Dutch Oven.

-I'll write an article on crock-pots describing the differences and what to look for when purchasing one soon.
+I'll write an article on crock pots describing the differences and what to look for when purchasing one soon.
 I'll also try the barbecue rib recipe in the new cooker in the future and report back on the results.
 In the meantime, let's focus on some pork chops.